-Given the secretive nature of spyware and the fact that it’s often installed without the user’s knowledge, it can be difficult to detect.
+Detecting spyware can be difficult due to its secretive nature and the fact that it is often installed without the user’s knowledge.
 The only way to know if you have spyware on your computer is to take certain measures, such as running a scan with an antivirus program or manually checking for suspicious activity.

 Spyware can take many forms and have various functions.
 Here are some of the most common spyware examples:

 Key loggers track and record keystrokes or mouse clicks.
-This type of spyware is used to steal passwords, credit card numbers, and other sensitive information.
+Malicious actors use this type of spyware to steal passwords, credit card numbers, and other sensitive information.
 It can also be used to monitor activities on the computer, such as which websites are visited and what programs are opened.
 They usually access the computer through malicious programs or emails.